benkyd/legolog/docs/API.md

 For all endpoints that query, the following parameters are supported:

+q: string to search for (fuzzy)

 tags: tags to include in search

+type: type of entity to return (set / brick)

 total: total results (not pageified)

 per_page: results to include per page

 page: page requested

-q: string to search for (fuzzy)

-brick: brick to search for (absolute type, fuzzy string)

-set: brick to search for (absolute, fuzzy string)

 ## Response Structure